Judgement Tarot Card Meaning

 It's a very hard card to read, in part because it deals with very hard and final decisions.
 And it means facing something that most querents don't want to face.
 This is not about Death, something ending whether you want it to or not, this is about deciding to make a change, to stop doing something that isn't working and do something that will work.
 Which means that it's really a card about courage, and about recognizing that you're holding onto something that needs to be let go.

 "You can't hide any longer," this card says, "All the coffins have opened, and all that you thought was buried is out in the open.
 Face what you have to face and lay it to rest so that you can move on.
 Make that decision.
 Change."

 Learn the Judgement tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to instantly download it.